Eastern Hills Mall: Non-commercial activity

 After the October Storm of 2006, which devastated much of the surrounding area, the parking lot of Eastern Hills served as a focal point for clean up and restoration of services.
 Many utility companies used the parking lot as a ramada for parking vehicles at night and a dispatch point by day.
 In addition, part of the lot was used for storing materials used to restore power to the area.

 Future

 In March 2018, Uniland Development, a local commercial development company, agreed to purchase a stake in the mall's equity, sharing co-ownership with current owners Mountain Development Corporation.
 Uniland's future plans for the mall are to convert some of the property to residential apartments and create a mixed-use development that it dubbed a "lifestyle shopping center."
 The Clarence Town Board approved plans for the mall in August 2018.

 Uniland and Mountain Development attained the services of Gensler in January 2019.
 Similar projects they have worked include upscale shopping centers The Domain, Legacy West, and River Oaks Shopping Center.
 The first updates were unveiled in March 2020.
 A proposal was filed with Clarence town officials in June 2021.

+It was announced in June 2025, the Clarence Town Board gave the green light to a major redevelopment plan for the Eastern Hills Mall.
+The project would redevelop more than one million square feet of space inside the mall and create 1,400 residential units.
+Along with housing, the future eastern hills town center would feature storefronts, restaurants, entertainment, and offices.